 - The ability to be creative and innovative in solving problems*

 - The ability to apply knowledge and skills in new settings*

 - The ability to understand numbers and statistics

 - A strong sense of ethics and integrity

 Source: “How Should Colleges Prepare Students to Succeed in Today’s Global Economy?”
 (Results of a national poll by Peter D. Hart Research Associates, 2007).

 How can I get into a TH!NK course?

-The TH!NK initiative is focused on courses that primarily serve first-year students in its inaugural two years.
+Individual faculty, or clusters of faculty within a department opt in to TH!NK training.
 Courses are not confined to a single discipline, but are spread across campus, both in general education courses and courses in majors.

 Because we need to assess student learning outcomes related to the initiative, registration to TH!NK courses must be random.
 Student self-selection to TH!NK courses may bias the outcome toward students who are already highly self-reflective (which you probably are if you are reading this!).
-That said, if you are a first-year student, you are likely impacted by TH!NK.
-Many sections of ENG 101, First-year Inquiry courses, and several large enrollment courses within majors are participating.
+That said, most of you are likely impacted by TH!NK.
+Faculty teaching many sections of ENG 101, First-year Inquiry courses, large enrollment courses as well as small specialty courses within majors are participating.